Mount the File System (Linux)

 mount -t upfs <mount_address1>,<mount_address2>/<resource_id> /path/to/mount

-Command Line Arguments Explanation mount
+Command Line Fields Explanation mount

-Keyword of Mount command -t upfs
+Keyword of mount command -t upfs

 Specifies that the type of the file system to mount is UPFS <mount_address1>,<mount_address2>/<resource_id>